oVirt/ovirt-site/source/feature/sr-iov.html.md

 ##### Add/Edit vNic profile

 *   Passthrough property is added to the dialog.
-*   If passthrough is true port mirroring and QoS should be disabled.
+*   If passthrough is true, port mirroring and QoS should be disabled.

 ![](Vm_interface_profile.jpg "Vm_interface_profile.jpg")